 The transaction price is the amount of consideration that the Company expects to collect in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties, such as sales taxes.
 The consideration expected from a contract with a customer may include fixed amounts, variable amounts, or both.
 The Company's gross commercial revenues billed, and corresponding gross accounts receivable, subject to price concessions to arrive at reported net revenues, which relate to differences between amounts billed and corresponding amounts estimated to be subsequently collected and is deemed to be variable although the variability is not explicitly stated in any contract.
-Rather, the variability is due to several factors, such as the payment history or lack thereof for third-party payers, reimbursement rate changes for contracted and non-contracted payers, any patient co-payments, deductibles or compliance incentives, the existence of secondary payers and claim denials.
-The Company estimates the amount of variable consideration using the most likely amount approach to estimating variable consideration for third-party payers, including direct patient bills, whereby the estimated reimbursement for services is established by payment histories on CPT codes for each payer, or similar payer types.
-When no payment history is available, the value of the account is estimated at Medicare rates, with additional other payer-specific reserves taken as appropriate.
-Collection periods for billings on commercial revenues range from less than 30 days to several months, depending on the contracted or non-contracted nature of the payer, among other variables.
-The estimates of amounts that will ultimately be realized from commercial diagnostic services for non-contracted payers require significant judgment by management.
+Rather, the variability is due to several factors, such as the payment history or lack thereof for third-party payors, reimbursement rate changes for contracted and non-contracted payors, any patient co-payments, deductibles or compliance incentives, the existence of secondary payors and claim denials.
+The Company estimates the amount of variable consideration using the most likely amount approach to estimating variable consideration for third-party payors, including direct patient bills, whereby the estimated reimbursement for services is established by payment histories on CPT codes for each payor, or similar payor types.
+When no payment history is available, the value of the account is estimated at Medicare rates, with additional other payor-specific reserves taken as appropriate.
+Collection periods for billings on commercial revenues range from less than 30 days to several months, depending on the contracted or non-contracted nature of the payor, among other variables.
+The estimates of amounts that will ultimately be realized from commercial diagnostic services for non-contracted payors require significant judgment by management.

 The Company limits the amount of variable consideration included in the transaction price to the unconstrained portion of such consideration.
 Revenue is recognized up to the amount of variable consideration that is not subject to a significant reversal until additional information is obtained or the uncertainty associated with the additional payments or refunds is subsequently resolved.
 Differences between original estimates and subsequent revisions, including final settlements, represent changes in the estimate of implicit price concessions and are included in the period in which such revisions are made.
 The Company monitors its estimates of transaction price to depict conditions that exist at each reporting date.
 If the Company subsequently determines that it will collect more consideration than it originally estimated for a contract with a customer, it will account for the change as an increase in the estimate of the transaction price in the period identified as an increase to revenue.
 Similarly, if the Company subsequently determines that the amount it expects to collect from a customer is less than it originally estimated, it will generally account for the change as a decrease in the estimate of the transaction price as a decrease to revenue.
-Further, although the Company believes that its estimate for implicit price concessions is appropriate, it is possible that the Company will experience an impact on cash collections as a result of the impact of the COVID-19 pandemic.